hawkkiller/catty/README.md

 In order to launch this application you need to set two dart defines

-thecatapi-key - your api key from <https://thecatapi.com/>
+(if not specified, then there would be some limitations) thecatapi-key - your api key from <https://thecatapi.com/>

 openai-key - your api key from <https://beta.openai.com/>

 ---